 6. Seed Savers Exchange

 Seed Savers Exchange is a nonprofit organization made up of a network of growers across the country that are dedicated to preserving rare and heirloom seeds from extinction.
-They offer a wide selection of vegetable, herb and flower seeds as well as seedlings, potatoes, garlic, apple trees, books, tools and calendars on their website, which offers specific planting and care guidance for each plant.
+Founded in 1975, they offer a wide selection of vegetable, herb and flower seeds as well as seedlings, potatoes, garlic, apple trees, books, tools and calendars on their website, which offers specific planting and care guidance for each plant.

 7. Seeds of Change